 As for the current state of stepwells, a hand-full are in relatively decent condition, particularly those few where tourists might materialize.
 But for most, the prevailing condition is simply deplorable due to a host of reasons.
 For one, under the British Raj, stepwells were deemed unhygienic breeding grounds for disease and parasites and were consequently barricaded, filled in, or otherwise destroyed.
 “Modern” substitutes like village taps, plumbing, and water tanks also eliminated the physical need for stepwells, if not the social and spiritual aspects.
 As obsolescence set in, stepwells were ignored by their communities, became garbage dumps and latrines, while others were repurposed as storage areas, mined for their stone, or just left to decay.

 Lautman's work not only documents the aging majesty of these stepwells, but also the derelict ones.
-Here is one that has been filled with garbage, a sad sight:

 Then there are stepwells like this "Queen's Well," (Rani ki vav in Patan, Gujarat) which was buried in mud and silt for almost a thousand years, probably due to its immense size (210 feet long by 65 wide) and recently designated as a UNESCO World Heritage site.